Reviving the Art of Cherokee Beadwork

 Martha Berry is a Cherokee beadwork artist who creates beaded art inspired by traditional Southeastern Woodlands Native American tribal beadwork.
 Mrs. Berry creates bandolier bags, moccasins, belts, sashes, small purses and knee bands in the styles worn by the Cherokee, Creek, Choctaw, Chickasaw, and Seminole prior to 1840.
 Also, framed sun circles are offered exclusively through the All Things Cherokee gallery.

-Awards, Recognition, & Honors
+Awards, Honors & Recognition

 On August 27, 2013, Mrs. Berry was designated a Cherokee National Treasure.
 And, more recently, on May 7, 2023, during the annual Chief's visit to the Cherokee Gadugi group in Fort Worth, Texas, she was recognized as a "Cherokee Nation Honored Elder," in appreciation of her "commitment to the preservation and conservancy of Cherokee customs and heritage."